Sarah-Workman/project1_stopwatch/README.md

-## Stopwatch app
+## Simple Stopwatch app

-### Markdown Examples
+### Three button functionality
-This is a markdown file used to tell people about your application, how to use it, etc. (google markdown for different things you can do with markdown)
+start, stop, and reset.
+Start will start a function that counts based on seconds.
+Stop will hold your timers place on the screen.
+Reset will clear all and end interval.

 Here are some common markdown samples: